avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ---------------------

 * **7PET**: the name of the current pandemic lineage of *Vibrio cholerae*.
 7PET is the lineage of *V. cholerae* that has been responsible for all major outbreaks and epidemics of cholera since the 1960s.
 '7PET' is short for 'Seventh Pandemic El Tor' because 7PET has caused the 7th historically recorded cholera pandemic, and isolates of the 7PET lineage have the El Tor biotype (a laboratory phenotype).
-* Biotype: a subgroup of *V. cholerae* bacteria that display a particular phenotype upon a certain set of biochemical laboratory tests.
+* **Biotype**: a subgroup of *V. cholerae* bacteria that display a particular phenotype upon a certain set of biochemical laboratory tests.
 The biotype phenotype has been used historically to predict whether isolates of the *V. cholerae* causing a particular outbreak belong to the epidemic-causing 7PET lineage.
-* Cholera: a disease characterised by acute watery diarrhoea, which is caused by ingestion of *Vibrio cholerae*.
+* **Cholera**: a disease characterised by acute watery diarrhoea, which is caused by ingestion of *Vibrio cholerae*.
-* Cholera case: a patient diagnosed with cholera using standard criteria; see the `WHO 2023`_ guidance and definitions for what they consider 'a suspected cholera case' and 'a confirmed cholera case'.
+* **Cholera case**: a patient diagnosed with cholera using standard criteria; see the `WHO 2023`_ guidance and definitions for what they consider 'a suspected cholera case' and 'a confirmed cholera case'.
-* Cholera toxin (Ctx, CTX, or CT): the most important virulence factor of *Vibrio cholerae*; cholera toxin triggers acute watery diarrhoea.
+* **Cholera toxin (Ctx, CTX, or CT)**: the most important virulence factor of *Vibrio cholerae*; cholera toxin triggers acute watery diarrhoea.
-* Clone: a group of cells produced asexually from one ancestor, to which they are genetically identical (or nearly identical).
+* **Clone**: a group of cells produced asexually from one ancestor, to which they are genetically identical (or nearly identical).
-* DNA (Deoxyribonucleic acid): the molecule that carries genetic information of an organism.
+* **DNA (Deoxyribonucleic acid)**: the molecule that carries genetic information of an organism.
-* Epidemic: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
+* **Epidemic**: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
 An epidemic is considered to occur of a larger geographic area than an outbreak.
 See the WHO's detailed technical guidance (`WHO 2023`_) for precise definitions of what they consider to be 'a suspected cholera case', 'a confirmed cholera case', 'a suspected cholera outbreak', 'a probable cholera outbreak', or 'a confirmed cholera outbreak'.
-* Epidemic-causing lineage of *V. cholereae*: a *V. cholerae* lineage that can cause a very large increase in the number of cases of diarrhoeal illness caused by *V. cholerae* in a particular town/city/region over a relatively short period of time.
+* **Epidemic-causing lineage of V. cholerae**: a *V. cholerae* lineage that can cause a very large increase in the number of cases of diarrhoeal illness caused by *V. cholerae* in a particular town/city/region over a relatively short period of time.
 The 7PET lineage is the only epidemic-causing lineage of *V. cholerae* at present.
+* **Genome**: all the genetic material present in a cell or organism.
-* Lineage (also called a 'strain'): a group of organisms belonging to the same bacterial species, and that are genetically more closely related to each other than other members of the same species.
+* **Lineage** (also called a 'strain'): a group of organisms belonging to the same bacterial species, and that are genetically more closely related to each other than other members of the same species.
 There can be many lineages within a particular bacterial species.
 Different lineages of a bacterial species may have different biological characteristics, such as the ability to cause more severe disease.
 (Adapted from a definition by the `National Cancer Institute`_.)
+* **Metadata**: non-genetic data that has been collected for bacterial isolates, such as the exact location or date of collection of the isolates.
-* Mutation: a change in the genetic material of an organism, caused by a change its DNA (e.g. the change of single base-pair in its DNA).
+* **Mutation**: a change in the genetic material of an organism, caused by a change its DNA (e.g. the change of single base-pair in its DNA).
-* O-antigen: a component of the surface lipopolysaccharide (LPS) of Gram-negative bacteria such as *V. cholerae*.
+* **O-antigen**: a component of the surface lipopolysaccharide (LPS) of Gram-negative bacteria such as *V. cholerae*.
-* Outbreak: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
+* **Outbreak**: an unexpected increase in the number of disease cases in a specific geographical area (definition from the `CDC website`_).
 An outbreak is considered to occur of a smaller geographic area than an epidemic.
 See the WHO's detailed technical guidance (`WHO 2023`_) for precise definitions of what they consider to be 'a suspected cholera case', 'a confirmed cholera case', 'a suspected cholera outbreak', 'a probable cholera outbreak', or 'a confirmed cholera outbreak'.
-* Pandemic: an epidemic that has spread over several countries and usually affects many people (definition from the `CDC website`_).
+* **Pandemic**: an epidemic that has spread over several countries and usually affects many people (definition from the `CDC website`_).
-* Pandemic lineage: a lineage of a bacterial species that is causing or caused a pandemic of a disease.
+* **Pandemic lineage**: a lineage of a bacterial species that is causing or caused a pandemic of a disease.
+* **Phylogenetic tree**: a diagram that depicts the evolutionary relationships between particular organisms, and how they descended from a common ancestor.
-* Serogroup: a subgroup of *V. cholerae* bacteria that share the same distinctive surface structure in their O-antigen, and so have the same laboratory phenotype when exposed to host antibodies specific for that particular type of O-antigen.
+* **Serogroup**: a subgroup of *V. cholerae* bacteria that share the same distinctive surface structure in their O-antigen, and so have the same laboratory phenotype when exposed to host antibodies specific for that particular type of O-antigen.
-* Strain: see 'lineage'.
+* **Strain**: see 'lineage'.
-* Toxigenic *V. cholerae*: *V. cholerae* that produces the cholera toxin.
+* **Toxigenic V. cholerae**: *V. cholerae* that produces the cholera toxin.
 Isolates of the 7PET lineage are toxigenic, but a small fraction of isolates of some other lineages of *V. cholerae* are also toxigenic.
-* Viable but Non-Culturable (VBNC): a dormant state that many bacterial species enter under unfavourable conditions such as low temperature and low nutrient conditions.
+* **Viable but Non-Culturable (VBNC)**: a dormant state that many bacterial species enter under unfavourable conditions such as low temperature and low nutrient conditions.
-* *Vibrio cholerae* (*V. cholerae*): a curved Gram-negative rod-shaped bacterium that causes the disease cholera.
+* **Vibrio cholerae (V. cholerae)**: a curved Gram-negative rod-shaped bacterium that causes the disease cholera.
-* Virulence factor: a protein (or protein complex) that helps a bacterium to colonise a host at the cellular level.
+* **Virulence factor**: a protein (or protein complex) that helps a bacterium to colonise a host at the cellular level.
+* **Whole genome sequencing (WGS)**: the process of determining the DNA sequence of an organism's whole genome.

 .. _National Cancer Institute: https://www.cancer.gov/publications/dictionaries/cancer-terms/def/organism-strain